 Turning Resentments into Acceptance

-Here you'll find what it takes to let it go, and why in some cases, you'd rather hold on to it.
+In this article, you'll find what it takes to heal a resentment, and why in some cases, you'd rather hold on to it.

 What causes resentment?

-- When you expect someone to be different than who they are.
+Expecting someone to be different than who they are

-Why do we hold on?
-Because it's easier to hold onto them because the anger feels justified - and that feels good.
+So why do people hold onto resentments?
+We hold because we think the anger is justified and that feels good.
 It's called secondary gain.
 That means there's a payoff for keeping the resentment going despite how it much hurts.
 Finding out what that gain is will help you move past it.

-- Telling the story over and over again gives you attention and support.
+Re-telling the story gives you attention and support.

 By repeating the story, the resentment continues and nothing gets resolved.
 Initially you get some empathy but when resentments linger it changes your attitude.
 Have you noticed that ...

-- Resentment causes you to pull away and not trust others?
+Resentments cause you to pull away and not trust people?

-- You worry that if you let go of it you will have to forgive?
+You worry that if you let it go you will have to forgive?

-- Think why bother since you don't want a relationship anyway?
+Think why bother since you don't want to be vulnerable anyway?

 Resentments can effect your physical health.
-A study by Carsten Wrosch, an associate professor at Concordia University, shows that people who are angry have higher blood pressure, increased heart rate and are at a higher risk for heart disease.
-That's a lot of stress on your body!
+A study by Carsten Wrosch, an associate professor at Concordia University, shows that people who struggle with anger or resentment have higher blood pressure, increased heart rate and are at a higher risk for heart disease.
+That's a lot of stress on your body.

 So if you're willing do something different...